EMG BIOFEEDBACK, INDICATIONS AND CONTRAINDICATIONS, ELECTRODE APPLICATION SITES

 • Up to 10 meters of wireless (Bluetooth) connection for NeuroTrac Software.

-• For home users: Produces and prints (with the optional PC Software) the comprehensive patient progress reports on a day to day basis providing average readings (2 channels) on work/rest, peak, onset and muscle release times, work and rest deviations and the average mA current.
+• For home users, this device effectively produces and prints comprehensive patient progress reports daily using the optional PC software.
+These reports provide average readings from two channels, including work/rest times, peak and onset times, muscle release times, work and rest deviations, and the average mA current.